alberon/awe/docs/design.rst

  Introduction
 ================================================================================

 A lot of time and effort has gone into making Awe, including a lot of back-and-forth about the best way to build it.
-Here I document some of the many design decisions, both as a reminder for myself and to explain the thinking behind it to others.
+Here I document some of the design decisions, both as a reminder for myself and to explain the thinking behind it to others.

 ================================================================================